microsoft/Windows-driver-samples/wpd/WpdBasicHardwareDriver/ReadMe.md

 The circuit designs are based on the sample circuits provided by Parallax in their sensor data sheets.
 These circuits are designed to integrate each sensor with the Parallax BS2 programmable microcontroller .

-The microcontroller firmware for each of the nine circuits is included in the src\\wpd\\WpdBasicHardwareDriver\\firmware subdirectory in the Windows Driver Kit (WDK).
+The microcontroller firmware for each of the nine circuits is included in the **\\firmware** subdirectory of this sample.

 For a complete description of this sample and its underlying code and functionality, refer to the [WPD Basic Hardware Driver](http://msdn.microsoft.com/en-us/library/windows/hardware/ff597697) description in the Windows Driver Kit documentation.